-Eargo, Inc. ("Eargo," the "Company," "we," "us" or "our") is a medical device company dedicated to improving the quality of life of people with hearing loss.
-Our innovative products and go-to-market approach address the major challenges of traditional hearing aid adoption, including social stigma, accessibility and cost.
+We are a medical device company dedicated to improving the quality of life of people with hearing loss.
+We developed the Eargo solution to create a hearing aid that consumers actually want to use.
+Our innovative product and go-to-market approach address the major challenges of traditional hearing aid adoption, including social stigma, accessibility and cost.

-We believe Eargo hearing aids are the first ever virtually invisible, rechargeable, completely in-the-canal, FDA-regulated, exempt Class I and Class II devices indicated to compensate for mild to moderate hearing loss.
+We believe our Eargo hearing aids are the first ever virtually invisible, rechargeable, completely-in-canal, United States Food and Drug Administration ("FDA") regulated, exempt Class I or Class II devices indicated to compensate for mild to moderate hearing loss.
+Our rapid pace of innovation is enabled by our deep industry and technical expertise across mechanical engineering, product design, audio processing, clinical and hearing science, consumer electronics and embedded software design, and is supported by our strategic intellectual property portfolio.

-We market and sell our hearing aids primarily in a direct-to-consumer format, with a personalized, consumer-centric approach.
-Our commercial organization consists of a marketing team with deep experience in consumer-focused brand and performance marketing, a team of inside sales consultants, and a dedicated customer support team which includes audiologists and hearing professionals.
-Our differentiated, consumer-first approach empowers consumers to take control of their hearing by improving accessibility, with personalized, high-quality telecare-based support from our hearing professionals (with telecare support continuing for as long as a customer owns their Eargo hearing aid).
+We market and sell our hearing aids direct to consumers with a personalized, consumer-centric approach.
+Our commercial organization consists of a talented marketing team with deep experience in consumer-focused brand and performance marketing, a team of inside sales consultants, and a dedicated customer support team that includes audiologists and hearing professionals.
+We generate revenue from orders processed primarily through our website and over the phone by our sales consultants.